openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The VP Token MUST either contain a single verifiable presentation or an array of Verifiable Presentations which MUST be represented as a JSON string or an object depending on a format as defined in Section 9.3 of [@!OpenID.VCI].

-## `presentation_submission` Element
+## `presentation_submission` Parameter

-The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the VP Token along with format information.
+The `presentation_submission` parameter as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the VP Token along with format information.
 The root of the path expressions in the descriptor map is the respective verifiable presentation, pointing to the respective verifiable credentials.

-This `presentation_submission` element MUST be included as a separate response parameter alongside the vp_token.
-Clients MUST ignore any `presentation_submission` element included inside a VP.
+This `presentation_submission` parameter MUST be included as a separate response parameter alongside the vp_token.
+Clients MUST ignore any `presentation_submission` parameter included inside a VP.

-Including the `presentation_submission` element as a separate response parameter allows the AS to provide the RP with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the credential formats that do not allow for the direct inclusion of `presentation_submission` elements inside a credential itself.
+Including the `presentation_submission` parameter as a separate response parameter allows the AS to provide the RP with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the credential formats that do not allow for the direct inclusion of `presentation_submission` parameters inside a credential itself.

 In case the AS returns a single verifiable presentation in the VP Token, the `descriptor_map` would then contain a simple path expression "$".